 The stronger question is: when a buyer checks the public web, does the company look real, current, relevant, and credible?

-That question includes social media, but it also includes:
+That question includes social media, but it also covers:

 If the website claims authority but the public web is silent, the buyer feels the gap.
 If the company looks active on social but the website is vague, the buyer feels that too.

-An online presence audit should catch those mismatches before they cost pipeline.
+An online presence audit should catch those mismatches before they cost you pipeline.

 The modern online presence audit stack

-This is why a one-score website grader is not enough.
+This complexity is why one-score website graders fail.
 A site can have decent technical SEO and still look weak in the wider market.

 Step 1: Audit the owned website first

-Your website is still the anchor.
-If the website cannot explain the company clearly, the rest of the online presence has to compensate.
+Your website anchors your online presence.
+If it can’t explain the company clearly, the rest of your online presence has to compensate.

 Start with the pages buyers are most likely to check: